Braedach/GPO/README.md

 ### 🎯 Purpose
 Enable updates to the Local Group Policy Object (GPO) via Microsoft Defender for Endpoint (MDE) Live Response.
 This process is manual per device but does **not** require physical access.

+DO NOT USE - THIS IS THE DEVELOPMENT BRANCH AND HAS A INCOMPLETE POL FILE

 ---

 ### ✅ Assumptions